guiambros-public/p5-best-places/README.md

 ## Source Data

-The data abou the 50 places came from [complex.com](http://www.complex.com/pop-culture/2014/07/the-50-coolest-places-in-nyc-right-now/).
+The data came from [complex.com 50 Coolest Places in NYC](http://www.complex.com/pop-culture/2014/07/the-50-coolest-places-in-nyc-right-now/).
 I created a parser in node.js, to convert from html to a json file.
 The parser runs automatically through Gulp (see below).

 ## Build System